-The Fund is a closed-end management investment company registered under the 1940 Act.
+The Stone Ridge Alternative Lending Risk Premium Fund (the "Fund") is a closed-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
 The Fund was organized as a Delaware statutory trust on November 4, 2015, pursuant to a Certificate of Trust.
-The Fund has limited operating history.
 The Fund's principal office is located at One Vanderbilt Avenue, 65th Floor, New York, New York 10017.